GlobeletJS/spinning-ball/README.md

 - update(time, resized): Updates the position and velocity of the camera, taking into account any current velocities, and computing new accelerations induced by mouse or touch interactions.
-  - Input time (floating point) is the number of seconds since the previous call to update()
+  - Input time (floating point) is the current time in seconds.
+If using requestAnimationFrame, its argument should be multiplied by 0.001
   - Input resized (Boolean) is a flag indicating whether the display element has been resized since the last call to update()
   - Return value is a flag indicating whether the display should be